-A top-notch jumping card from Haydock lights up the racing action this coming Saturday, with the feature event seeing a field of the best 3m chasers in the business locking horns.
+A top-notch jumping card from Haydock lights up the racing action in late November, with the feature event seeing a field of the best 3m chasers in the business locking horns in the Betfair Chase.

 Acting as leg one of what has come to be known as chasing’s Triple Crown, the Betfair Chase has been won by some of the very best in the business over the years, including three-time champ, Cue Card.
 Any horse who follows up a win here with victory in both the King George and Cheltenham Gold Cup will be in line for a whopping £1million bonus, making this an understandably highly-prized contest.

 We are likely to be hearing plenty more from a good few of these in the top staying chases as the season goes on in a race that rarely disappoints.